neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 ### Local DirectRunner Invocation
 Create a local virtual environment and `pip install -r requirements`.
 Ideally you can run this on a virtual machine in GCE and can leverage some passive authentication with a service account.
-(If not, google how to set up auth.)
+(If not, google how to set up auth!)

 Via the command line, not all args will populate with defaults.
-An example invocation via a shell on the Neo4j host:
+An example invocation of the GCS mode via a shell on the Neo4j host:

 ```
-$ python parquet_in_gcs.py \
+$ python pipeline.py \
+    --mode gcs \
     --neo4j_host localhost \
     --neo4j_user neo4j \
     --neo4j_password password \